Jofleming/reading-notes/401reading18.md

 [Reading](https://en.wikipedia.org/wiki/Caesar_cipher)

-The encryption can also be represented using modular arithmetic by first transforming the letters into numbers, according to the scheme, A → 0, B → 1, ..., Z → 25.[2]
-Encryption of a letter x by a shift n can be described mathematically as,[3]
+The encryption can also be represented using modular arithmetic by first transforming the letters into numbers, according to the scheme, A -> 0, B -> 1, ..., Z -> 25.Encryption of a letter x by a shift n can be described mathematically as,

 E_{n}(x) = (x+n)    mod 26